A new critical vulnerability that exists in many versions of Windows could allow systems to be remotely compromised...

 The flaw is not in RPC, which is a widely used protocol for allowing different operating systems to communicate with each other, said Dan Ingevaldson, engineering director for Internet Security Systems' X-Force.
 The problem lies in how it's specially implemented in the Windows operating system, he said.

 Attackers can remotely exploit the flaw by sending a specially crafted RPC request to TCP port 135 on machines that are impacted.
+Corporations probably have the port plugged at the gateway, Ingevaldson said.
+Home users or smaller firms may have the port open to the Internet, which could leave them open to attack, he said.

 There isn't any known exploit code in the wild for the flaw yet.
 LSD claims to have two working proof-of-concept codes, but the group hasn't released them yet.
 The group said its code allowed it to run commands on exploited systems with the highest system privileges.